opencog/opencog/opencog/nlp/relex2logic/README.md

 These two seem confused from the point of linguistics, but perhaps that is just a matter of labeling, so OpenCog may not care.
-Pretty much anything that gets the be-inheritance rule in R2L is what most grammarians would call a “copula” as in the example above (“copula” is said to be equivalent to an “=”) and the stuff which does get the “copula” relation instead is pretty arbitrary, which I am given to understand is simply because it was never fully installed in RelEx.
+Pretty much anything that gets the be-inheritance rule in R2L is what most grammarians would call a “copula”, as in the example above (“copula” is said to be equivalent to equality: the “=” sign).
+The stuff which does get the “copula” relation instead instead of be-inheritance is pretty arbitrary, which I am given to understand is simply because it was never fully installed in RelEx.
 I used the when-example above because I am unable to find any declarative examples right now; you have to fish around for them.
-The R2L copula rule is triggered by anything that gets a `_%copula()` relation from relex, and that doesn't seem to happen all that much anymore if it ever did.
+The R2L copula rule is triggered by anything that gets a `_%copula()` relation from RelEx, and that doesn't seem to happen all that much anymore, if it ever did.
 Anyway, at the moment, both of these R2L rules call the same scheme-helper – which inherits the complement to the subject, producing:
 ```
     (InheritanceLink (ConceptNode “Subject”) (ConceptNode “complement”))
 ```
-As another issue, one might question whether copula-relations such as that shown in (1) above are properly classified as cases of “inheritance” but the idea, as explained to me, is that “being the teacher is a property of Bill.”
+As another issue, one might question whether copula-relations such as that shown in (1) above are properly classified as cases of “inheritance”, but the idea, as explained to me, is that “being the teacher is a property of Bill.”
 I think there may be an ambiguity being abused here between the linguistic usage of “being a property” and the logical meaning of being a property.

 The other structures which seem closely related to these are:

-    3. SP or “predadj” (predicate adjective) – “Bill is smart.”
+    3. SP or “predadj” (predicative adjective) – “Bill is smart.”
     4. PREP or predicate preposition(al phrase) – “The book is on the table.”
     5. SV – subject-verb – “Bill sleeps.”

 Linguistically, these make pretty good sense.
-But when you go to the scheme-helpers you realize that not all of these distinctions are necessary.
+But when you go to the scheme-helpers, you realize that not all of these distinctions are necessary.
 If you represent prepositions and adjectives as PredicateNodes (which I did) then all three can use the same scheme helper, producing:
 ```
     (EvaluationLink (PredicateNode “X”) (ListLink (ConceptNode “subject”))
 ```
-where X could be a verb, predicate adjective, or preposition.
+where X could be a verb, a predicative adjective, or a preposition.

-Or, SP and PREP could use the same rule as be-inheritance, producing:
+Another possibility is that SP and PREP could use the same rule as be-inheritance, producing:
 ```
     (InheritanceLink (ConceptNode “subject”) (ConceptNode “Y”))
 ```
-where Y could be a nominal complement ('be-inheritance'), a predicate-adjective, or a preposition.
+where `Y` could be a nominal complement ('be-inheritance'), a predicative-adjective, or a preposition.

-I didn't fully realize this at first, so right now, SV and SP both call the SV scheme helper, and PREP goes to the SVO scheme helper because the existence of the `_pobj` (preposition object relation) made this seem natural at the time.
+I didn't fully realize this at first, so right now, SV and SP both call the SV scheme helper, and PREP goes to the SVO scheme helper, because the existence of the `_pobj` (preposition object relation) made this seem natural at the time.
 But since `_pobj` also gets assigned by its own rule, regardless of these rules, PREP structures could be handled by SV or be-inheritance.

-**This discussion is most important because if you continue with the old design of R2L, then you need to write five different rules when you combine these patterns with each of the question-types or other sentence-types that require separate rules; so reducing the need for five scheme helpers to two could save a lot of work and processing time**
+**This discussion is important, because if you continued with the old design of R2L, then you need to write five different rules when you combine these patterns with each of the question-types or other sentence-types that require separate rules; so reducing the need for five scheme helpers to two could save a lot of work and processing time.**

+Two more structures:

     6. SVO  –    “Bill ate a peach.”
     7. SVIO –    “Bill sent a bomb to the White House.”